Lee Mannion | Saturday 1st February, 2020

 Usually, people with several decades to go until retirement pick a higher risk rating, then switch to a lower rating when they get closer to stopping work.
 On the other hand, people with less time to go until retirement might choose a lower risk rating upfront.

-Penfold is also FSCS protected, so if something happened to Penfold, Gaudi and BlackRock, your money is guaranteed by the government up to £85,000.
+Penfold is also FSCS protected, so in the extremely unlikely event that something happened to both Penfold and BlackRock, your money is guaranteed by the government up to £85,000.

 You can find out more about how pensions work in our pensions FAQ.

 Ready to take control of your finances?
 Set up your Penfold pension and start saving today.

 With pensions, as with all investments, your capital is at risk and the value of your pension with Penfold may go up as well as down.
 You may get back less than you put in.